Vestibular Disease in Dogs

 How is vestibular disease diagnosed?

-Diagnosis is based on medical history, clinical signs, and the results of blood and urine tests.
-In some cases, diagnostic testing might include blood pressure measurement, or radiographs (X-rays) of the head to assess the appearance of the middle and inner ears and the tympanic bullae.
-Occasionally, magnetic resonance imaging (MRI) or computed tomography (CT) scans will be performed to look for tumors or other abnormalities.
-Brainstem auditory evoked response (BAER) testing may also be performed in some patients.
+In some cases, other diagnostic testing might include blood pressure measurement or X-rays (radiographs) of the head to assess the skull and the tympanic bullae.
+Occasionally, magnetic resonance imaging (MRI) or computed tomography (CT) scans will be performed to look for tumors or other brain abnormalities.
+Brainstem auditory evoked response (BAER) testing may also be performed in some patients to assess hearing.

 The criteria for diagnosing canine idiopathic vestibular syndrome are: